mckinsey/vizro/vizro-core/docs/pages/explanation/documentation-style-guide.md

 ???+ note "Limit the use of collapsible callouts to secondary information only"

-    Don't use expanded-on-load collapsibles.
+    Don't use expanded-on-load collapsibles like this one.
 If the callout contains important information and needs to be shown as expanded on page load, it should simply be non-collapsible.

 ## Capitalization
 * Only capitalize proper nouns such as the names of technology products, other tools and services.